Liquid net worth matters.

 Your Mortgage Loan Deserves Your Careful Attention

-Recent mortgage rates are at the 7% level due to higher interest rates and may still go higher as the Fed implements its monetary policy to reduce inflation.
-At some point in late 2023 or 2024, you can consider refinancing your mortgage if you carry a mortgage with more than 5% loan rates.
-You may realize savings.
+Mortgage rates rose to 7% level due to higher interest rates as the Fed raised its interest rates to reduce inflation.
+At some point in late 2024 or 2025, the Fed will likely cut rates, and you may be able to consider refinancing your mortgage if you carry more than 5% loan rates.

 Target carefully what you borrow, for how long, and at what rate.
 Look at taking out a 15-year mortgage loan versus a 30-year mortgage loan.
 While your monthly payments for the 15-year loan will be higher, total borrowing costs will be lower.